UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/lab04/lab04.md

 In the example above:
     - `top` is the field from `Config` that will define the value at which the counter will reset back to 0
-    - `compare_a` is the field from `Config` that will define the value at which the PWM signal will switch from 1 to 0 In this case, `compare_a` is half of `config.top`.
+    - `compare_a` is the field from `Config` that will define the value at which the PWM signal will switch from 1 to 0 In this case, `config.compare_a` is half of `config.top`.
 This means that the duty cycle of the generated PWM signal will be 50%, or, in other words, that the PWM signal will switch from 1 to 0 halfway through each period.

 To select the pin that we want to use for PWM, we need to create a new PWM driver that uses the correct channel and output for our pin.